 At the same time, I experienced disempowerment in terms of my living space and physical surroundings.
 Never before have I lived in a place where I had so little power to respond to my needs and preferences, and never have I been so overwhelmed with maintenance tasks I could not take care of.

 Because of my emotional intelligence training, my disempowerment was visible to me, and I was able to turn towards what I did have power over, again and again, until it became second nature.
-It didn’t feel good, but it was invaluable practice at managing my own power, at recognizing my own power.
+It didn’t feel good, but it was invaluable practice in managing my own power, at recognizing my own power.

 Always before in my life, I’ve had plans and projects, things I wanted to buy, walls I wanted to paint, the ability to rearrange furniture, make repairs, have new shelves built, and discard what was no longer useful.
 Such activity gave me a great deal of pleasure and was thoroughly distracting.
 It was never finished, so I stayed firmly focused on externals.